wunderlins/protohand/doc/README.txt

 FILES

     $PH_HOME/ph.ini      The default location of the configration file.
 If the 2nd argument is not provided, `PROGNAME_SHORT_EXT`
                          will search for the configuration file here.

     $PH_HOME/ph.dat      The default location of the encoded configration file.
                          To encode an `.ini` file into a `.dat` file see the `-e` command line switch.

+    $PH_HOME/ph.log      Logfile f the program.

+    $PH_HOME/error.html  Error messages displayed in a browser when the program encounters a problem.

 LIMITATIONS